lamvng/finance-tracker/README.md

 # Personal finance tracker

-Track and analyse your financial spendings and savings.
+Track and analyse your financial spendings, investments, and savings.